Cini Boeri: Death

 Boeri died on 9 September 2020 in Milan, Italy at the age of 96.

 Influences

-Cini Boeri's influence and creativity extended far beyond her lifetime, leaving a lasting impact on the world of architecture and design.

-Cini Boeri's impact on the world of design extended beyond her iconic furniture pieces, as much of her work remains in production today due to the modular and functional nature of her designs.
-This testament to the timeless quality of her creations highlights her unwavering dedication to functionality in addition to aesthetics.
+Cini Boeri's impact on the world of design extended beyond her furniture pieces, as much of her work remains in production today due to the modular and functional nature of her designs.

-Through her furniture and architectural work, Cini Boeri not only left a lasting imprint on the design world but also demonstrated her exceptional ability to create functional, innovative, and environmentally sensitive spaces.
-Her influence continues to inspire contemporary designers, making her legacy a cherished and enduring one.

 Prizes and awards

 Boeri was awarded many prizes; among those, in 1979 a Compasso d'Oro for her "Strips" sofa system for arflex, and a Lifetime Achievement Award from the Italian Cultural Institute of Los Angeles in 2008.
 She was made a Grande Ufficiale Ordine al Merito della Repubblica Italiana in 2011, and was awarded the Ambrogino d'oro Gold Medal from the city of Milan in 2019.